facebook/react/docs/tutorial/tutorial.md

 An obvious defect in our game is that only X can play.
 Let's fix that.

 Let's default the first move to be by 'X'.
-Modify our starting state in our `Game` constructor.
+Modify our starting state in our `Board` constructor.

 ```javascript
 class Board extends React.Component {